-That civilians couldn’t tell the difference between the light 16mm movie cameras deployed by TV news crews and the hefty 65mm Super Panavision hardware Frankenheimer’s crews were using is something the director was obviously banking on.
+That civilians couldn’t tell the difference between the lightweight 16mm movie cameras deployed by TV news crews and the hefty 65mm Super Panavision hardware Frankenheimer’s crews were using is something I'd guess the director was banking on.

 Frankenheimer was happy to double down on this gimmick, too.
 When Yves Montand, playing race car driver Jean-Pierre Sarti, wins the next race and gets his wreath in the winner’s circle, we first get an eye-level shot of him—one that includes his illicit lover, Eva Marie Saint, excitedly clapping her white-gloved hands:

 And in the next cut we can see the Super Panavision camera at left that got that eye-level shot—plus a second Super Panavision camera at the bottom of the frame (I actually didn’t notice that second camera until I took this photograph):

-Indeed, in the late ‘60s and early ‘70s, before the Steadicam and Panaglide handheld camera stabilization systems had been invented, it became common for directors to lend their films some instant cinéma vérité cred by inserting shaky handheld point-of-view shots.
-Frankenheimer exploited these handheld Super Panavision cameras elsewhere in the movie, especially when he needed to film scenes in cramped location interiors.
+Indeed, in the late ’60s and early ’70s, before the Steadicam and Panaglide handheld camera stabilization systems were invented, it became common for directors to lend their films some instant cinéma vérité cred by inserting shaky handheld point-of-view and action-news-style shots.
+Frankenheimer exploits these handheld Super Panavision cameras elsewhere in the movie, especially when he needed to film scenes in cramped location interiors.
 (Impressively, I don’t think any of Grand Prix’s interiors were shot in a studio.)
-But unless you’re paying close attention you simply don’t notice these shots were achieved without standard tripods.
+But unless you’re paying attention you simply don’t notice these shots were achieved without standard tripods.

 Frankenheimer was willing to get rid of RP, and I thank him for that.
 But when it came to handheld shooting, at least, his visual style remained adamantly old school.